thunderbird/webext-docs/messages.rst

 Types
 =====

-.. _messages.InlineTextPart:
+.. _messages.^inline^text^part:

 InlineTextPart
 --------------

 .. api-section-annotation-hack:: -- [Added in TB 128]

 An inline part with content type :value:`text/*`.
-These parts are not returned by :ref:`messages.listAttachments` and usually make up the readable content of the message, mostly with content type :value:`text/plain` or :value:`text/html`
+These parts are not returned by :ref:`messages.list^attachments` and usually make up the readable content of the message, mostly with content type :value:`text/plain` or :value:`text/html`

 .. api-header::
    :label: object

-   .. _messages.InlineTextPart.content:
+   .. _messages.^inline^text^part.content:

    .. api-member::
       :name: ``content``